-If you run the examples, your output might be slightly different, because of the SAS System options you use and the precision that your computer uses for floating-point calculations.
+If you run the examples, you might get slightly different output.
+This is a function of the SAS System options that are used and the precision that your computer uses for floating-point calculations.

 Online Documentation

 This documentation is available online with the SAS System.
 To access SAS High-Performance Statistics software documentation from the SAS windowing environment, select Help from the main menu and then select SAS Help and Documentation.
 On the Contents tab, expand the SAS Products, Base SAS, and Base SAS Procedures Guide: High-Performance Procedures items.
 Then expand chapters and click on sections.
 You can search the documentation by using the Search tab.